ProjectMilestonegroupL/MilestoneProject/README.md

 We tried to change optimizers and activation functions but still had best configuration with Adam as optimizer and reLU as activation function.

+We also tried to adjust the learning rate, the number of epochs & the batch size but we kept the initial values as they gave us the best results.

 Finally we tried to add a sigmoid layer, who is a popular activation function in CNN when it placed before the output, but it didn't provide us better results.

 ---